 Allow the meat to cook for about 20 minutes before removing it to check its temperature.

 Insert a meat thermometer into the thickest part of the reheated pork.
-Pork roast and other types of meat should be reheated to an internal temperature of 165 degrees Fahrenheit.
+Pork roast and other types of meat should be reheated to an internal temperature of 165 degrees Fahrenheit, according to the USDA Food Safety and Inspection Service.

 Place the pork back in the oven if it has not yet reached a temperature of 165 degrees.